-The document should also be read in conjunction with the MinOp Emergency Management System and the MinOp Incident Notification Procedure.
+Other relevant documents readers should be aware of include the MinOp Emergency Management System and the MinOp Incident Notification Procedure.

 Other related information can be accessed through the Group Hazardous Materials Management System in the relevant Material Safety Data Sheet (MSDS).